TZer0/tzer0.github.io/techsupport.md

 ### Overheating
 Is your PC running slow?
 Are you hitting temperatures of 75 or higher?
 Investigate core frequencies on CPU and GPU.
 If it is dipping, that might be why.
-Step 1: Clean your case and radiators for dust.
+* Clean your case and radiators for dust
-Step 2: If problem persists for CPU, apply new thermal paste on CPU.
+* If problem persists for CPU, apply new thermal paste on CPU
-Step 3: If problem still persists, ping the role, probably get a new cooler.
+* Check if fans are working and if your cooler is specced for your CPU (rare occurrance that it isn't)

 ### Sources of instability that aren't always talked about
 * Outdated BIOS.